T351 Week 2 (Tues) Summer 2015

 These are used mostly for music.

-Lavaliere (wireless are the norm) Very popular for film & video.
+- Lavaliere - Very popular for film & video.

 Provide a consistent sound close to the source and are inconspicuous.